Search for gravitational-wave bursts in the third Advanced LIGO-Virgo run with coherent WaveBurst enhanced by Machine Learning: Method

 \subsection{Coherent WaveBurst pipeline enhanced with machine learning}

 Coherent WaveBurst (cWB) is a burst search pipeline that can detect GW signals from astrophysical sources without templates~\cite{PhysRevD.93.042004,CWBwavelet:2004km,CWBlikenet:2005kmrm,SoftwareX, zenodo}.
 The cWB algorithm identifies excess-power triggers in the time-frequency data obtained with the multi-resolution Wilson-Daubechies-Meyer (WDM) wavelet transform~\cite{Necula:2012zz} of the strain data from multiple detectors.
-By using the constrained likelihood method~\cite{PhysRevD.93.042004}, it reconstructs the source location in the sky and the signal waveform, which should produce coherent detector responses to the incoming gravitational wave, while in general, the noise events are not correlated.
-The rate of triggers produced by the pipeline is controlled by signal-independent veto thresholds on the excess-power statistics and the coherent amplitude $\eta_\mathrm{0}$ that characterizes the coherence of a cWB trigger across the detector network.
+By using the constrained likelihood method~\cite{PhysRevD.93.042004}, it reconstructs the source location in the sky and the signal waveform: incoming gravitational waves should produce coherent responses over the detector network, while in general, the noise events are not correlated.
+The rate of triggers produced by the pipeline is controlled by model-independent veto thresholds on the excess-power statistics and the coherent amplitude $\eta_\mathrm{0}$ that characterizes the coherence of a cWB trigger across the detector network.
 The veto thresholds are set to be sufficiently low to avoid costly re-runs of the pipeline trigger production.
-Further reduction of the cWB false-alarm rate is achieved with a more stringent veto procedure by applying thresholds on the summary statistics calculated for each trigger, including the $\eta_\mathrm{0}$, the cross-correlation coefficient between the detectors, the reconstructed signal-to-noise ratio in each detector, the number of WDM resolutions used for the reconstruction and the waveform shape parameters (see Appendix for more details).
+Further reduction of the cWB false-alarm rate is achieved with a more stringent veto procedure by applying thresholds on the summary statistics calculated for each trigger, including the $\eta_\mathrm{0}$, the cross-correlation coefficient between the detectors, the reconstructed signal-to-noise ratio in each detector, the number of WDM resolutions used for the reconstruction and the waveform shape parameters (see Appendix \ref{sec:xgb}for more details).